cristiandmocho/challenge-1337/README.md

 ## Public API

 This API is available for testing at <https://api1337.ezsystems.net/>.
+There's a Postman Collection included in this project that you can import and easily use.
+The documentation for this API is also made with Postman, and it's available at <https://documenter.getpostman.com/view/10330941/Uyxkik6B>

 I have a video on how to host Node/Express apps (or any other app for that matter) using NGINX and Certbot on a DigitalOcean VPS.
 I'm REALLY not a YouTuber, so I apologize for the lack of camera intimacy... 😂